Canoga Park in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 2001 by American Institute of Aeronautics and Astronautics.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-F-1 Engine (within shouting distance of this marker); Canoga Park Fire Station #72 (approx. 2.3 miles away); Adams Residence Historic Coast Redwood Grove (approx. 2.9 miles away); Old Santa Susana Stage Road (approx. 3 miles away); Garden of the Gods (approx. 3.1 miles away); Ancient Live Oaks And Old Mission Lime Kilns (approx. 3.2 miles away); Old Trapper's Lodge (approx. 3.4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+F-1 Engine (within shouting distance of this marker); Olive Trees (approx. The Munch Box (approx. 1.8 miles away); Stagecoach Trail (approx. 2.2 miles away); Canoga Park Branch Library (approx. 2.3 miles away); Canoga Park Fire Station #72 (approx. 2.3 miles away); Carl Dentzel (approx. 2.4 miles away); Chatsworth Community Church (approx. 2.4 miles away).
 Touch for a list and map of all markers in Canoga Park.

 Regarding Rocketdyne Santa Susana Field Laboratory.
 The Santa Susana Field Laboratory was a research facility located in the Santa Susana Mountains, six miles west of the marker.
 It was used mainly for the testing of rocket engines from 1949 to 2006, and nuclear reactors from 1953 to 1980.
 The site ended research operations in 2006.
 The years of rocket testing and nuclear reactor testing have left the site significantly contaminated.
 Environmental cleanup is ongoing.
 The facility is not open to the public except during occasional guided tours by the current owner, Boeing.
 At the marker dedication ceremony at SSFL in 2001, attendees had the opportunity to witness a rocket motor test (including me, -CB).

 Credits.
-This page was last revised on February 19, 2019.
-This page originally submitted on February 17, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 88 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 17, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on February 8, 2020.
+It was originally submitted on February 17, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 198 times since then and 16 times this year.
+Last updated on February 8, 2020.
+Photos: 1, 2, 3, 4, 5, 6. submitted on February 17, 2019, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.